cerner/terra-core/packages/terra-cell-grid/docs/README.md

 # Terra Cell Grid

-The terra-cell-grid is a structural row based layout for aligning columns with 100% of it's parents width.
+The terra-cell-grid is a structural row based layout for aligning columns with 100% of its parents width.

 ## Getting Started